Esther Frumkin: Influence on status of Yiddish language

-Before the late 19th century, among Eastern European Jews (also known as Ashkenazi Jews), Hebrew was the language of Talmudic study and Yiddish was for domestic purposes.
-As the Zionist movement began to develop in the 19th century, advocates for the revival of Hebrew as a spoken language were beginning to make progress.
-Meanwhile, Yiddish was considered to be unworthy of respect for educational and other elevated purposes.
+Among Eastern European Jews, Hebrew traditionally served as a language of study, writing, prayer, and communal records, while Yiddish was the principal vernacular and was also used in popular literature and casual writing.
+From the 1880s, some Zionists promoted the revival of Hebrew as a multipurpose national language and regarded Yiddish as "uncouth" or "parochial".

-In this context, Frumkin took the extraordinary step in 1908 of proposing to the Chernowitz Language Conference that Yiddish should be proclaimed "the national Jewish language."
-In so doing, following the Bund position on class differences, she opposed Y. L. Peretz, who advocated a united international Jewish organization.
-The Conference opted only to adopt a resolution including Yiddish as a Jewish language (Hebrew being the other).
-Nonetheless, the resolution elevated the status of Yiddish to that of other national languages.
-In the years to follow, educationalists such as Dveyre Kupershteyn and Sofia Gurevitsh were among Jewish educationalists who set up elementary and secondary schools with classes solely in Yiddish, although not necessarily exclusively for working class students.
+In 1908, Frumkin attended the Czernowitz Language Conference, where she opposed Y. L. Peretz's proposal to create a worldwide Jewish cultural organization and argued that Yiddish should be declared the only Jewish national language.
+The conference rejected that position and instead adopted a resolution declaring Yiddish "a national language of the Jewish people".
+In the years that followed, educators such as Dveyre Kupershteyn and Sofia Gurevitsh established elementary and secondary schools with instruction in Yiddish.

 Controversy

 Despite having championed Yiddish, Frumkin is a controversial figure in Jewish history.
 In A Price below Rubies: Jewish Women as Rebels and Radicals, Naomi Shepherd writes that "no woman was more admired or more hated by Jews under the first phase of Soviet rule; no woman in Eastern Europe achieved such stature in Jewish politics."
 In fall 2019, the Workmen's Circle offered an online course on Jewish radicals that included Frumkin.
 Yet she has been associated with antisemitism by writers as divergent as the far-right figure Frank L. Britton, whose The Hoax of Soviet “Anti-Semitism”: Jews, Zionism, Communism, Israel and the Soviet Union 1918–1991 (Ostara Publications) includes Frumkin's "Address on 'National Minorities' to the Second Congress of the Communist International" (1920), and Dara Horn, whose essay "The Cool Kids: Self-mutilation as a Jewish cultural strategy and the sad history of the Yevsektsiya" appears in Tablet: A New Read on Jewish Life.